Reporting absence data

 • Reason for absence: Report only one reason for each period of absence.

-• Pay for period of paid absence: Specify the part of wages that was paid during the absence.
+• Wages paid during the absence: Specify the part of wages that was paid during the absence.

 • Start date of absence: Enter the start date of each continuous period of absence.